cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

 This contract has an `owner` field (mapped to storage).
 It is initialized with the address of the account that creates the contract, and can later be changed by the current owner by calling `setOwner`.
-The guard inside `addData` is still the same; the only thing that changed is that the owner address is no longer hard-coded.
+The guard inside `addData` is still the same; the only thing that changed is that the owner address is not hard-coded.

 ### Delegation

 What if a settable owner is not enough, though?
 What if we want to be able to update not only the owner address, but the entire validation process?

-There is actually a way to replace code, and that is by connecting several contract calls ro form one single call-chain.
-A contract `C` could call another contract `C` as part of its functionality, meaning a transaction to `C` will execute code not just in `C` but in `D` as well.
+There is actually a way to replace code, and that is by connecting several contract calls to form one single call-chain.
+A contract `C` could call another contract `D` as part of its functionality, meaning a transaction to `C` will execute code not just in `C` but in `D` as well.
 Moreover, we could also make the address to `D` settable, meaning it would be possible to change the instance of `D` that `C` is pointing to.
 An example of this could be a bank contract that calls a different contract to authenticate.

 ![BankAuthSequence](../images/bank-auth-sequence.png)